280g( 1x 10oz pack) of extra firm tofucut into even 4 equal slices

 1 x 400ml(1 x 13.6 oz ) can of coconut milk I use full fat coconut milk

-800ml(3 cups) of vegetable stockmade with 1 tbsp vegan bouillion and 800ml of boiling water
+800ml(3 cups) of vegetable stockmade with 1 tablespoon vegan bouillion and 800ml of boiling water

 2nestsof rice noodles I used wide pad Thai rice noodles